WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis: Experiments

 \subsection{Results on Contrastive Visual Encoders}

-In order to demonstrate the applicability of our method, we evaluate it on the SupCon \cite{supcon} and CLIP \cite{clip} models to verify its applicability on modern visual encoders.
-Since classifier-dependent baselines are not applicable to the stand-alone visual feature extractors, we only compare with two feature-space baselines - Mahalanobis \cite{mahaOOD} and KNN \cite{knnOOD}.
-The results are collected in Tab. \ref{tab:encoders}. \methName surpasses baselines on both models, suggesting that our method is more effective in identifying OOD patterns across the feature space induced by diverse representation learning objectives.
+The \methName implementation is applied to the SupCon \cite{supcon} and CLIP \cite{clip} models to verify its applicability on modern visual encoders.
+Since classifier-dependent baselines are not applicable to the stand-alone visual feature extractors, baseline comparison involves only the feature-space baselines - Mahalanobis \cite{mahaOOD} and KNN \cite{knnOOD}.
+Tab. \ref{tab:encoders} collects the results. \methName surpasses the baselines for both models, suggesting that it is more effective in identifying OOD patterns across the feature spaces induced by diverse representation learning objectives.

-In order to demonstrate the applicability of our method on modern visual encoders, we evaluate it on SupCon \cite{supcon} and CLIP \cite{clip} models.
-Since classifier-dependent baselines are not suitable for stand-alone visual feature extractors, we only compare with two feature-space baselines - Mahalanobis \cite{mahaOOD} and KNN \cite{knnOOD}.
-The results, shown in Table \ref{tab:encoders}, demonstrate that \methName outperforms both baselines on both models.
-This suggests that our method is effective in identifying OOD patterns from the feature space trained with diverse representation objectives.